trophies

 SPP Diverse Scholar Award

-The Society of Pediatric Psychology is pleased to announce the “SPP Diverse Scholar Award” for underrepresented undergraduate and post baccalaureate students who have an interest in graduate training.
+This award is for underrepresented undergraduate and post baccalaureate students who have an interest in graduate training.
 It was developed in order to support the goal of a more diverse pediatric psychology workforce.

 Read More